keithrbennett/keithrbennett.github.io/_posts/2012-11-05-intro-to-functional-programming-in-ruby.md

 The rvalue is `->(x, y) { x + y }`, and represents a function.

 The `->()` indicates that this a function, and the terms inside the parentheses are the arguments it expects.
 The code within the curly braces is the body of the function.
 A very important thing to keep in mind is that the function is created and returned, but not evaluated (called).
 It could be considered a function literal, as we have array, hash, and regex literals in Ruby.
-In this case, we&#8217;re assigning it to the variable `add`.
+In this case, we're assigning it to the variable `add`.

-This is called like a regular function, except that we need a dot after the variable name to tell the Ruby interpreter that this is a proc and not a class&#8217; member function.
+This is called like a regular function, except that we need a dot after the variable name to tell the Ruby interpreter that this is a proc and not a class' member function.
 Another way of looking at it is that the dot is a shorthand for `.call`, which was required for calling a lambda in pre-1.9 versions of Ruby.
 This is how it would look in irb:

 ```ruby
 >1.9.3-p286 :001 > add = ->(x, y) { x + y }